qiciengine/qiciengine/README.md

 If you encounter a bug with QICI Engine we would like to hear about it.
 Search the [existing issues](https://github.com/qiciengine/qiciengine/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
 It’s helpful if you include the version of QICI Engine and browser you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.

-QICI Engine issues are not only just for bug reports and feature requests, it is also for help and questions when using QICI Engine.
+QICI Engine issues are intended for bug reports and feature requests.
+For help and questions with using QICI Engine please make use of our [Ask forum](http://ask.qiciengine.com/).
 If you want to hang out and chat about game dev in general, please join our slack channel in [Stay In Touch](#stay-in-touch) section.

 ## Contributing